thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

-Thymeleaf is an extremely extensible template engine (in fact it should be better called a _template engine framework_) that allows you to define and customized the way your templates will be processed to a fine level of detail.
+Thymeleaf is an extremely extensible template engine (in fact it should be better called a _template engine framework_) that allows you to define and customize the way your templates will be processed to a fine level of detail.

-An object that applies some logic to a markup artifact (a tag, a text, a comment... of a mere placeholder if templates are not markup) is called a _processor_, and a set of these processors ---plus perhaps some extra artifacts--- is what normally conforms a **dialect**, of which Thymeleaf's core library provides one out-of-the-box called the **Standard Dialect**, which should be enough for the needs of a big percent of users.
+An object that applies some logic to a markup artifact (a tag, a text, a comment... or a mere placeholder if templates are not markup) is called a _processor_, and a set of these processors ---plus perhaps some extra artifacts--- is what normally a **dialect** is comprised of.
+Thymeleaf's core library provides one out-of-the-box dialect called the **Standard Dialect**, which should be enough for the needs of a big percent of users.

-*Note dialects can actually have no processors and be entirely conformed of other kinds of artifacts, but processors is definitely the most usual.*
+*Note dialects can actually have no processors and be entirely comprised of other kinds of artifacts, but processors are definitely the most usual.*

 _The Standard Dialect is the dialect this tutorial covers_.
 Every attribute and syntax feature you will learn about in the following pages is defined by this